alaingilbert/agl/docs/go_comp_issues.md

 Ideally in AGL we'd want to be able to call `os.WriteFile(file, content, perm)!`

 But if we keep Go syntax as valid AGL, we wouldn't know if the result value is of type `Result` or `error`.

+### Solution #1

+Make a `Go2Agl` script that would automatically convert these functions into the proper AGL syntax, using Go AST.